zangetsu02/learn.nuxt.com/content/index.md

-# Hello nuxt playground
+# Hello Nuxt Playground

-This is a `work in progress` playground to learn Nuxt.
+This is a `working in progress` playground to learn Nuxt.